mpusz/wg21-papers/src/2008R0_enable_variable_template_template_parameters.md

 In C++ we can easily form a template that will take a class template as its parameter.
 With C++14 we got variable templates.
-They proved to be useful in many domains but still are not first class citizens in C++.
-For example they cannot be passed as a template parameter to a template.
-This document tries to address this.
+They proved to be useful in many domains but still are not first-class citizens in C++.
+For example, they cannot be passed as a template parameter to a template.
+This document proposes adding such a feature.

 # Motivation and Scope